The company’s business name is Pandox Aktiebolag. The company is a public limited liability company (publ).

 The share capital shall be not less than SEK 150,000,000 and not more than SEK 600,000,000.
 The number of shares shall be not less than 60,000,000 and not more than 240,000,000.

-The company’s shares shall be registered in a securities register in accordance with the Swedish Financial Instruments Accounts Act (1998:1479).
+The company’s shares shall be registered in a securities register in accordance with the Swedish Central Securities Depositories and Financial Instruments Accounts Act (1998:1479).

-Class A shares may be issued up to a maximum number of shares that represents the full share capital of the company.
-Class B shares may be issued up to a maximum number of shares that represents the full share capital of the company.
+Class A shares may be issued up to a maximum number of shares that represents the full share capital.
+Class B shares may be issued up to a maximum number of shares that represents the full share capital.

 If the company resolves to issue only class A or class B shares, where payment is not to be made in kind, all shareholders shall, irrespective of whether their shares are class A or class B shares, have pre-emption rights to subscribe for new shares pro rata to the number of shares previously held by them.

-The board of directors elected by the shareholders’ meeting shall consist of not less than four (4) and not more than seven (7) members with no deputy board members.
+The board of directors elected by the shareholders' meeting shall consist of not less than four (4) and not more than eight (8) members with no deputy board members.